 With the designs, I found it necessary to introduce signifiers in the form of icons and images that will allow users to easily identify the different personality traits.
 Also, the “drag and slide” gesture helps users progress through different personality traits.
 The search feature also allows users to find results easily.

 Personalities are categorised and real-time information on active user profiles

 Chats are categorized based on the different personalities.
 For easy access, users can tell the number of people in each forum at a given time without a click.
 Also, active members are by default suggested as recommendation to new users as a way of fostering sharing and social connections.

-The project need was a result of an intergenerational sharing research where seniors had to share their stories with younger adults.
-While this intergenerational academic research began with seniors, the project has since evolved and is now focused on a new set of users (middle-aged adults and young adults).
-After observing a few long term care homes and gaining insight on how much sharing meant to the seniors, I had imagined, “How might a design solution help bridge the gap between two generations through sharing”.
-That was when the idea of AdultsForum was designed!
+The project opportunity was born out of an intergenerational sharing research that I was involved in where seniors had to share their stories with younger adults.
+After observing interactions at some long term care homes and gaining insight on how much sharing meant to seniors, I approached the opportunity to help bridge the gap between two generations using an easy-to-use sharing platform.
+This was how the idea of Adults Forum was initiated.

-The approach used in gathering insights was through contextual inquiries, observing interaction unobtrusively, and then sketching these insights.
-All of the happened while researching at a long term care home;
+Research insights were gotten through contextual inquiries and unobtrusive observation of seniors.
+All of the happened while researching at a long term care home.

 Key Insight 1: Adults find it useful when necessary to share with anyone who is interested and willing to listen to their interesting life stories.